-Alex lies between two French style sphinxes positioned to either side of the front door.
+Alex lies between two French style sphinxes, breasts exposed, positioned to either side of the front door.

 The cat woman in Burgess' book is elderly and supports herself on a cane so she is indeed in the image of the third phase of man in the riddle of the sphinx.
-There's no elderly woman on a cane here but Kubrick throws us riddling sphinxes and it's not the only film in which he utilizes them--for it's my belief there is a semblance of twin sphinxes in the boilers of the Overlook hotel in The Shining, the twin snowcats as well, and with the tiger woman, Domino, in Eyes Wide Shut.
+There's no elderly woman on a cane here but Kubrick throws us riddling sphinxes and it's not the only film in which he utilizes them--for it's my belief there is a semblance of twin sphinxes in The Shining with the twin snowcats.

 The murder of this cat woman is a critical moment and about as bloody terrifying as any on film.
 Sitting in a theater's seat, watching from the camera's POV of the woman as Alex towers over her with the sculpture, one flinches away in horror of the impending crush, and is only a little relieved when no image of actual bloodshed is shown, instead replaced by the curious, inhuman, deflated scream of the grotesque art mouth.